zenio/festline.github.io/_pages/roadmap.md

 - A typical tutorial shall be 30-60 minutes to read and digest (however, here exceptions are possible)
 - Check out a  [list](https://github.com/Yorko/mlcourse.ai/wiki/Individual-projects-and-tutorials-(in-Russian)) of published tutorials from previous runs of this course (in Russian).
 Yes, it's in Russian but Google Translate can kind of give you an insight into the topics that are already covered.
 For those who already passed the course: definitely, translating somebody else's (or your own) tutorial into English is not going to work
 - You are not allowed to pick the same topic for an individual project and a tutorial
+- Tutorial submission is due on December 13th

 ## How to publish a tutorial

 1. First of all, choose a unique topic and registed it in the [Google doc](https://docs.google.com/spreadsheets/d/15qao-tn6V7JXy2bWUasWy-yOXDm8xW8ZtPXfdJnO-v4/edit#gid=0)
 2. Make a Pull Request (an [instruction](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github)) with your tutorial in a form of a Jupyter notebook [here](https://github.com/Yorko/mlcourse.ai/tree/master/jupyter_english/tutorials).
 Respect the repo structure: put images to img, ipynb file to `jupyter_english/tutorials`.
 Do not commit data to our repo.
 Instead, upload your data somewhere, and share a link
 3. If you don't cope with these simple rules, your tutorial is not taken into account.
 4. When your Pull Request is accepted, you need to make an [nbviewer](http://nbviewer.jupyter.org/) link for your ipynb file and share the link in the #mlcourse_ai Slack channel with a short description of the tutorial.
-You also need to add the *#tutorial_contest* tag, It's obligatory, otherwise, the tutorial will be ignored.
+You also need to add the *#tutorial* tag, It's obligatory, otherwise, the tutorial will be ignored.

-*Tutorial submission is due on December 13th.*
+For discussions, please stick to [ODS Slack](https://opendatascience.slack.com), channel #mlcourse_ai, pinned thread **#tutorial.**

 ## Grading tutorials
 Grading is solely done by other participants voting with :heavy_plus_sign: in Slack.
 Best tutorials will get up to 40 credits.
 The exact grading formula is to be provided later. *Voting is finalised on December 20th.*